elastic/cloudbeat/README.md

 ### Self-Managed Kubernetes

+We use [Kind](https://kind.sigs.k8s.io/) to spin up a local kubernetes cluster, and deploy Cloudbeat as a process.
 Build and deploying cloudbeat into your local kind cluster:

-if you don't already have a kind cluster, you can create one with:
+if you don't already have a Kind cluster, you can create one with:

 ```zsh
 just create-kind-cluster